daovietduy99/devops-coding-assessment/README.md

 │   ├── frontend/   # Frontend Python app with Flask (UI service) │   └── database/   # MySQL initialization script
-├── manifest/       # Kubernetes manifests to deploy the app on EKS ├── argocd/         # ArgoCD configurations for GitOps-based app sync └── README.md       # Project documentation
+├── manifest/       # Kubernetes manifests to deploy the app on EKS ├── canary-deployment   # The manifest to deploy a canary deployment ├── argocd/         # ArgoCD configurations for GitOps-based app sync └── README.md       # Project documentation
 ```